 The Board is committed to supporting the Whole Child through policies and programs that address the physical, social-emotional, and mental well-being of all students.
 This policy establishes the requirements, based on Illinois' Breakfast After the Bell Act, for providing breakfast after the bell official instructional day has begun in all Chicago Public elementary, middle, and high schools Schools and charters that have opted into CPS meals.
 This policy establishes alternative breakfast models by which breakfast after the bell will be implemented.
 Models include but are not limited to: Breakfast in the Classroom ("BIC"), Grab n' Go, Second Chance Breakfast, Breakfast Vending or a hybrid of those models to be determined by the Office of Nutrition Support Services.
-This policy seeks to create a school environment that supports breakfast participation by all students regardless of when they arrive to school and encourages students to embrace a morning routine that includes breakfast.
+This policy seeks to create a school environment that supports breakfast participation by all students regardless of when they arrive at school and encourages students to embrace a morning routine that includes breakfast. and creates a healthy start to each school day.